LiquidSmokeX64/coffeelinux/README.md

 # arch-linux-installer
 [Description]

-A set of scripts designed to install Arch Linux with Gnome Desktop easily, and semi painlessly.
+A set of scripts designed to install Arch Linux easily, and semi painlessly.

 Note: You will need to edit these scripts for your system slightly.